Superconductivity, generalized random phase approximation and linear scaling methods: Mermin-Gibbs functional for superconducting systems and linear scaling methods

-The key fact behind the success of linear scaling methods is that the single-particle density matrix is ranged~\eqref{eq:density_matrix_decay}.
+The key fact behind the success of linear scaling methods is that the one-particle density matrix is ranged~\eqref{eq:density_matrix_decay}.
 There are no available results regarding the decay of the density matrix with distance in the case of superconducting systems.
 However, given that the BdG Hamiltonian $H_0$ is generally gapped, it is reasonable to expect an exponential decay as in insulators.
 The important problem of the localization properties of the density matrix in superconducting systems will be the subject of future studies.
-We note in passing that superconductivity is the manifestation of off-diagonal long range order in the two-particle density matrix.
+We note in passing that superconductivity is the manifestation of off-diagonal long range-order in the two-particle density matrix.
 In the case of a conventional $s$-wave superconductor this means $\expval*{\hat{c}_{i\uparrow}^\dg\hat{c}_{i\downarrow}^\dg\hat{c}_{j\downarrow}\hat{c}_{j\uparrow}} \to \qty\big|\expval*{\hat{c}_{i\uparrow}^\dg\hat{c}_{i\downarrow}^\dg}|^2\neq 0$ for $|\vb{r}_i-\vb{r}_j| \to \infty$ (note that we have introduced the spin here).
-Thus the anomalous expectation values keep track of this off-diagonal long range order, while there is no off-diagonal long range order in the single-particle density matrix.
-Any form of off-diagonal long range order in $P$ would hinder the application of linear scaling methods, which are based on the approximation of setting to zero the matrix elements $P_{ij}$ if $d(i,j) > R$ for a given range $R$.
+Thus the anomalous expectation values keep track of this off-diagonal long-range order, while there is no off-diagonal long-range order in the one-particle density matrix.
+Any form of off-diagonal long-range order in $P$ would hinder the application of linear scaling methods, which are based on the approximation of setting the matrix elements $P_{i,j}$ to zero, if $d(i,j) > R$ for a given range $R$.